DasJott/mkjni/README.md

 -c, --class <class name>  A class within the vala file to generate the jni from

--l, --lib <lib name>      Please specify how the library will be named
+-l, --lib <lib name>      Please specify the desired name of the library
-                          This is for the call to loadLibrary within the Java file and can be changed manually later
-                          Please specify w/o lib prefix and .so suffix!
+                          The name is w/o lib prefix and .so suffix!

 Options:

+-p, --pkg <package>       Packages to be included (Vala --pkg and pkg-config)

--p, --pkg <package>       The Java package (namespace) to be created
+-j, --jns <package>       The Java namespace (package) to be created

 -h, --help for showing help

 Note: mkjni creates all files (and directories for java packages) in the directory where it is called.